gma/2025.pyconuk.org/src/attendee-portal.md

     <p>
       The
       <a href="/food/">menu page</a>
-      has details on the available food and relevant dietry information.
+      has details on the available food and relevant dietary information.
     </p>
   </div>